Last night, the neighborhood owls were going crazy

 Into the moment.

-I woke up in the back yard and realized I’d been passed out in the lounge chair for at least several minutes.
-In that time the moon got perfectly wedged between the branches of an oak tree.
+I woke up in the back yard and realized I’d been passed out in the lounge chair for several hours.
+In that time the moon got stuck between the branches of an oak tree.

 Strangely soothing, walking around with an invisible gun held to your head.
 There’s no drug like pressure.